Autism and the Holidays

 - If participating in a gift exchange, it may be easier to purchase a gift that is designated specifically for your child.
 This way you can avoid a situation where they open a gift they’re afraid of, don’t like, or contains an item they’re allergic to.
-It also gives you an opportunity to prepare them for what’s inside the package if they don’t like surprises.
+It also allows you to prepare them for what’s inside the package if they don’t like surprises.

 - Consider wrapping presents in fabric instead of paper.

 - While music is a festive part of the holidays, it might sound ten times louder to a child with autism.
-Offer a warning as to when the music will start, and make sure you have noise-cancelling headphones or earplugs readily available.
+Offer a warning about when the music will start, and make sure you have noise-canceling headphones or earplugs readily available.